Brand Deal Recordkeeping Checklist for Creators and Influencers

 - What you agreed to deliver (number and type of posts, videos, stories)

-- Platforms (Instagram, TikTok, YouTube, etc.)
+- Platforms (Instagram, TikTok, YouTube, X, Twitch, Substack, podcast)

-- Posting dates
+- Posting dates and any boost windows

 - Usage rights (whitelisting, paid ads, exclusivity)